yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-multiparametricprogramming.md

    -0.0388
 ````

-By using more outputs from [solvemp], it is possible to simplify things considerably.
+By using more outputs from [solvemp](/command/solvemp), it is possible to simplify things considerably.

 ````matlab
 [sol,diagnostics,aux,Valuefunction,Optimal_z] = solvemp(F,obj,[],x);
 ````

 The function now returns solutions using YALMIPs [nonlinear operator framework](/tutorial/nonlinearoperators).
-To retrieve the numerical solution for a particular parameter value, simply use [assign] and [value] in standard fashion.
+To retrieve the numerical solution for a particular parameter value, simply use [assign](/command/assign) and [value](/command/value) in standard fashion.

 ````matlab
 assign(x,[0.1;0.2]);